RazvanBerbece/autoBtc/README.md

 # autoBtc
 Bitcoin trading bot built using NodeJS which uses a volatility-based trading strategy.

-Built on the Demo HitBTC crypto exchange platform with the use of their API.
+Built on the Demo HitBTC crypto exchange platform with the use of their Websockets API.

 # Progress
-[ ] Websockets API Client
+[x] Websockets API Client

 [ ] Buy & Sell orders

 [ ] Trading strategy written into trading bot (To be migrated from the REST API version)

-[ ] Automation (To be migrated from the REST API version)
+[x] Automation (To be migrated from the REST API version)

 # NPM Packages